Wambosa/houdini-wrangler/README.md

 # houdini-wrangler
 A place to store this growing list of scripts within houdini; typically for wrangle nodes

-I am not 100% certain how to encode vex scripts outside of houdini, but my undertanding is that they are essentially `c` scripts.
+I am not 100% certain how to encode vex scripts outside of houdini, but my understanding is that they are essentially `c` scripts.
 So that is the file extension that will be used for vex.

 ## How to use
 Create an attribute wrangle node, and copy the respective file contents into the node's text field.